shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 Webpack has 4 core concepts which enables you to customize it to your needs and process every tasks you want: **entry, output, loaders & plugins.** The core concepts of Webpack enable you as a third-party developer to use all the same tools we are using for developing.
 Webpack is able to identify the active plugins in the shop and processes the plugins JavaScript and LESS files and dumps out a compiled version into the plugin directory ready for deployment to the community store.

 To compile your extension, please use the command `./psh.phar administration:build`.
-We're hooking your extension into our webpack configuration as another entry point, therefore we're getting a separeted bundle and copying the necessary CSS & JS files to your plugin directory.
+We're hooking your extension into our webpack configuration as another entry point, therefore we're getting a separated bundle and copying the necessary CSS & JS files to your plugin directory.

 To use Webpack with your [PhpStorm](https://www.jetbrains.com/phpstorm/) installation, head over to "Settings" -> "Languages & Frameworks" -> "JavaScript" -> "Webpack" and point the "webpack configuration file" to `<your-project-root>/vendor/shopware/platform/src/Administration/Resources/administration/build/webpack.base.conf.js` to get alias resolving and more.